in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ## Adding Http POST Operation

+## Implementing a HTTP POST Operation

-A Http POST Operation should return a status of created (201) when the resource creation is successful.
+An HTTP POST operation should return a **201 Created** status when the resource is successfully created.

+Key components of the POST implementation:

+- `@PostMapping("/students/{studentId}/courses")`
+  Maps the URL to handle POST requests for adding a course to a student.

+- `@RequestBody Course newCourse`
-`@PostMapping("/students/{studentId}/courses")`: Mapping a url for the POST Request `@RequestBody Course newCourse`: Using Binding to bind the body of the request to Course object.
+  Binds the JSON body of the request to a `Course` object.

-`ResponseEntity.created(location).build()`: Return a status of created.
-Also return the location of created resource as a Response Header.
+- `ResponseEntity.created(location).build()`
+  Returns a **201 Created** status and sets the **Location header** pointing to the URI of the newly created resource.

+Example:
+When adding a course to `Student1`, the POST request might look like:

 ```java
 	@PostMapping("/students/{studentId}/courses")